[music below]

 This was right about the time “the Before Times” went from joke to accurate description of historical reality.
 Likewise the poem struck me less as apocalypse hypothesized, and more like a plausible conversation for us to be having, say, in August of 2020.
 Or now.
 In any case, the poem made a deep impression, laying out the most harrowing conditions, only to explode it all into a beautiful unconditionality.
 But I don’t think I was capable of digesting that affirmation, much less turning it into a song.

-But now, out of the blue, with no particular resolve or deliberation, I found myself strumming a guitar while looking at a printout of those 18 lines.
-A melody appeared for the first eight.
+But now, a couple of years later, with no particular resolve or deliberation, I found myself strumming a guitar to the 18 lines of “The Conditional”.
+Then I began to sing.
+A melody appeared for the first eight lines.
 The middle section drove me nuts.
-I may have engaged in some preposterous melisma.
+I may have indulged in some of that preposterous melisma.
 But I got through it, and the last four lines followed naturally.
 Sometimes we leave ourselves.
-With time and luck and the patience of those around us, we come back.
+With time and luck and the patience of those around us, we come back and move forward.
+Those huge, negating hypotheticals recede.
+The poem slips into the imperative, one person speaking to another.

-Say, It doesn’t matter.
-Say, That would be enough.
 Say you’d still want this: us alive, right here, feeling lucky.

 (words by Ada Limón / music by Richard Shindell)